Bhishma Parva

-It is the only Parva in Mahabharata where the main hero is not Arjuna but is rather Bhishma and Krishna.
-For the first time, Krishna's character has been given deep importance by Vyasa in this Parva, and the first time in Mahabharata where his character is revealed when he shows his divine form.
-Vyasa's Mahabharata is centered around the journey of Arjuna, he is the central protagonist of the epic but the story doesn't belong to him alone, several other characters like Bhishma and Krishna have important role in the journey of Arjuna and his brothers.
-It traditionally has 4 parts and 122 chapters.
+The Bhishma Parva describes the first 10 days of the 18-day Kurukshetra War and its consequences.
+It recites the story of Bhishma, the commander in chief of the Kauravan armies, who is fatally injured and loses his ability to lead.

 This book of the Mahabharata includes the widely studied Bhagavad Gita, sometimes referred to as Gita, or The Song of the Lord, or The Celestial Song.
 Chapters of the Bhagavad Gita describe Arjuna's questioning of the purpose of war, the ultimate effects of violence, and the meaning of life.
 Arjuna's doubts and metaphysical questions are answered by Krishna.
 Other treatises in the Bhishma Parva include the just war theory in ancient India, as well as strategies and tactics.
 The book describes the deaths of Uttar (brother-in-law of Abhimanyu and brother of Uttara, the wife of Abhimanyu, and also Bhishma's fall, respectively on the 1st and 10th days of the war.
 Karna did not fight in these first ten days, on Bhishma's orders.

 Structure and chapters

-This Parva (book) traditionally has 4 sub-parvas (partslittle books) and 124 adhyayas (sections, chapters).
-The following are the sub-parvas:
+The Bhishma Parva traditionally has 4 upa-parvas (parts, little books) and 124 adhyayas (chapters).

-Karna-khanda Vinirmana Parva (Chapters: 1–10)
+Karna-khanda Vinirmana Parva

 Karna suggests the Kauravas and Hastinapura to fight on the land of Kurukshetra.

 The Parva begins with a meeting of two sides where the rules of war are agreed upon.
 Rishi Veda Vyasa, the grandfather to both Kauravas and Pandavas, offers the gift of sight to King Dhritarashtra – who is blind – so he can foresee the tragedy about to unfold.
 Dhritarashtra declines the offer, claiming he does not want to witness the slaughter of his family and friends.
 Vyasa then offers a celestial vision to Sanjaya, to have knowledge of everything, manifest or concealed, even thoughts.
 While the war was in progress weapons would not harm him.
 He will describe the war to blind Dhritarashtra.
 Vyasa then makes a final attempt at appealing to Dhritarashtra, to seek peace and avoid the war.
 Dhritarashtra confides that his sons do not listen to him.
 Vyasa counsels that war is evil, victory in war is uncertain, and only sorrow and slaughter on all sides is certain, no matter who wins.